Our customer service will be closed from 11:30 AM on August 27, 2024.

 We store personal data as long as it is necessary for the purposes mentioned.

 2.3.
-Recording of customer service telephone conversations
+Recording of customer service calls

 Categories of personal data